Ukrainian culture during the Russo-Ukrainian war

 The public library in Chernihiv prior to the siege.

-Russia began the invasion of Ukraine on 24 February 2022, in a major escalation of the Russo-Ukrainian War that began in 2014.
+Russia began the full-scale invasion of Ukraine on 24 February 2022, in a major escalation of the Russo-Ukrainian War that began in 2014.
 It is the largest military attack in Europe since World War II.
 During the fighting, many pieces of Ukrainian cultural heritage were either destroyed, damaged, or put at risk due to the widespread destruction across the country.
 This deliberate destruction and looting of over 500 Ukrainian cultural heritage sites is considered as a war crime and has been described by Ukraine's Minister of Culture as cultural genocide.

 Legal protections

 Cultural property enjoys special protection under international humanitarian law.
 The first protocol of the Geneva Convention and the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict (both binding on the Ukraine and Russia settlements) prohibit states parties from using historic monuments to support their military effort or making them the objects of acts of hostility or reprisals.
 The Second Protocol to the Hague Convention allows attacks on cultural property only in case of "imperative military necessity" when there is no feasible alternative.
 Attacks against cultural heritage amount to war crimes and can be prosecuted before the International Criminal Court.